 2. This is an example of a vertical timeline for William Haley created using Google Sheets in Google Drive.
 You can use MS Excel to achieve the same thing.
 View the whole timeline here.
 Creating a timeline with Google Sheets is advantageous if you research with a partner.
 They are easy to share an edit together.

 3. This is an example of a portion of William Haley’s timeline from a genealogy website.
 Ancestry.com displays an individual’s profile in a timeline format.
 While this style by Ancestry.com has not always received favorable reviews, there are advantages to it.
 Check the program you use for your family tree for instructions on creating a timeline.
 In the past, I have used FamilyTreeMaker and RootsMagic to easily create timelines as well.

-There is no right or wrong here.
+There is no right or wrong way to create your timeline.
 Try different formats and find which works best for you.
 The best timeline is one that you will actually use!

-Grab those physical and digital files that you have already organized and readily accessible.
+Grab those physical and digital ancestral files that you have already organized and readily accessible.

 Decide which historical timelines to use for reference.

 How did your timeline turn out?
 Share your discoveries in the comments below!

 - A Complete Guide: Creating Your Genealogy Research Plan With Trello!

 - What You Need To Know To Organize Your Genealogy